hellolingxh/HomeAutomation/console/README.md

-# This is a project for centre console of the home automation
+# This is a project for centre console of the home automation hub